use-ink/ink-docs/versioned_docs/version-5.x/faq/migrating-from-ink-4-to-5.md

 used during ABI encoding and decoding (default 16 KiB).
 `StorageVec` on the other hand allows to access each element individually.

-We recommend reviewing your uses of `Vec` and transition to `StorageVec`.
-For most use cases this will make sense.

 With a `Vec` it's possible to e.g. introduce a security issue in your contract where an attacker can fill the `Vec`, making it very costly for other users to access it or write to it.

-You can find verbatim documentation on `StorageVec` [here](/5.x/datastructures/storagevec), the Rust docs can be found [here](https://docs.rs/ink/5.0.0-rc/ink/storage/struct.StorageVec.html).
+You can find verbatim documentation on `StorageVec` [here](/5.x/datastructures/storagevec).
+The page explains when to use `StorageVec` and when not.
+The Rust docs can be found [here](https://docs.rs/ink/5.0.0-rc/ink/storage/struct.StorageVec.html).

 ## We added fallible methods for `Lazy`, `Mapping`, `StorageVec`

 In [#1910](https://github.com/paritytech/ink/pull/1910) we added `try_*` methods for reading and writing `Lazy` and `Mapping` values to and from storage.
+The try methods correspond to `Mapping::{insert, get, take}`, `Lazy::{set, get}`.

 Please see the individual Rust docs for these new methods:

 * [`StorageVec`](https://docs.rs/ink/5.0.0-rc/ink/storage/struct.StorageVec.html)
 * [`Lazy`](https://docs.rs/ink/5.0.0-rc/ink/storage/struct.Lazy.html)
 * [`Mapping`](https://docs.rs/ink/5.0.0-rc/ink/storage/struct.Mapping.html).
 For `Mapping`, the encoded size of the key is also accounted for.

-We recommend transitioning usages of `Mapping::{insert, get, take}`, `Lazy::{set, get}`, `StorageVec::{peek, get, set, pop, push}` to these new methods.
-You will thereby be forced to think about how to handle failure cases that can occur, but have so far not been reflected in the API.
-Possible failure cases are described in the individual Rust docs.
+You should use the `try_*` methods for dynamically sized values, unless you made sure otherwise they will fit into the static buffer.
+The [static buffer in ink!](https://github.com/paritytech/ink/blob/master/ARCHITECTURE.md#communication-with-the-pallet) is 16 kB by default.

 We added a lint to `cargo-contract` 4.0 that will detect potentially unsafe uses of methods for which there are safer alternatives: